nathancarter/how2data/database/tasks/How to do a hypothesis test for the ratio of two population variances/description.md

  * How to do a hypothesis test for a population proportion
  * How to do a hypothesis test for population variance
  * How to do a hypothesis test for the difference between means when both population variances are known
- * How to do a hypothesis test for the ratio of two population variances
+ * How to do a hypothesis test for the difference between two proportions
  * How to do a one-sided hypothesis test for two sample means
  * How to do a two-sided hypothesis test for a sample mean
  * How to do a two-sided hypothesis test for two sample means